OPC Climate Change Program

 - State of California Sea-Level Rise Guidance Document

-The Ocean Protection Council, in coordination with coastal and ocean state agencies and the Governor’s Office of Planning Research, led the development of the recent update to the State’s Sea-Level Rise Guidance Policy.
-This update incorporates advances in ice loss science and projections of sea-level rise, and includes guidance to address the needs of both state agencies and local governments.
-The Ocean Protection Council approved this Guidance in March 2018.
+OPC, in coordination with coastal and ocean state agencies and the Governor’s Office of Planning Research, led the development of the recent update to the State’s Sea-Level Rise Guidance Policy.
+This 2018 update incorporates advances in ice loss science and projections of sea-level rise, and includes guidance to address the needs of both state agencies and local governments.

 - State Agency Sea-Level Rise Action Plan

 A five-year collaborative and coordinated roadmap for planning and implementing coastal resilience, created by the 17 state agencies within the Sea-Level Rise Leadership Team.
-More info here.
+View our Sea-level Rise Webpage for more information.

 To learn more about the work OPC is doing on specific climate-related issues, click on the photos below.